Aankirz/Tourism-website/learnings.md

  7. classList: usage of classList is to use one custom class for multiple elements. like u can add one custom class to the fetched elm or remove or even toggle(so the particualr class will be added whenver u toggle on or off.)

+ 8. whenever using two classes for same element to apply styles use "." class1.class2{}